 Francesca Bologna’s belief that Publius Cornelius Tacitus meant that “Nero was at Antium when the Great Fire broke out and did not return to Rome until the fire approached his house”.
 (Bologna 2021)

-Francesca Bologna’s belief that Gaius Suetonius Tranquillus meant that Nero was singing in Rome while it was burningfrom July 19 in 64 AD (Bologna 2021)
+Francesca Bologna’s belief that Gaius Suetonius Tranquillus meant that “Nero was singing in Rome while it burned from July 19 in 64 AD”.
+(Bologna 2021)

 In First Order Logic: